easypanel-io/website/docs/05-templates/filezilla/index.md

 ## Description

-FileZilla Client is a fast and reliable cross-platform FTP, FTPS and SFTP client with lots of useful features and an intuitive graphical user interface.
+FileZilla Client is a fast and reliable cross-platform FTP, FTPS and SFTP client.
+It is designed with a lot of useful features and an intuitive graphical user interface.
+The app is capable of delivering a true lossless image at a high framerate to your web browser.
+It supports multiple architectures and can be accessed via HTTP or HTTPS.
+The app also allows you to specify the user PUID and group PGID to avoid permission issues between the host OS and the container.
+It also provides the ability to override the default umask settings for services started within the containers.

 ## Instructions